 This is a crucial area of consideration, and it’s important to note that not all 4WDs are built and tow the same.

-The van and vehicle have to be compatible.
+The van and towing vehicle have to be compatible.
 In fact, legally, it is a must, as an unbalanced caravan can be dangerous to tow.

 Much of it is down to various weights, and this article is a great starting point to better understand the relationship between car and caravan.

 So, in summary, this is another false presumption.
+Your tow vehicle and van need to be on good terms.

-A myth perpetuates that single axle caravans are dangerous to tow and tandem axle vans are much safer.
+A myth perpetuates that single-axle caravans are dangerous to tow, and tandem-axle vans are much safer.

 In reality, technology has become so advanced and improved caravans’ weight distribution, so the chances of sway and destabilisation have been significantly reduced.